ahsaankhatri/Parallel/README.md

 # High Availability Cluster with DRBD and Pacemaker/Corosync

-In this tutorial we are going to learn how to use DRBD (Distributed Redundant Block Device) and Heart beat for server synchronization under High Availability.
+In this tutorial we are going to learn how to use DRBD (Distributed Redundant Block Device) and Pacemaker/Corosync for server synchronization under High Availability.
 We will also configure Squid for that purpose later in it.

 Follow these steps to achieve the goal.